MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 ### Create container

 Managing Hyper-V-isolated containers with Docker is nearly identical to managing process-isolated containers.
-To create a container with Hyper-V isolation thorough Docker, use the `--isolation` parameter to set `--isolation=hyperv`.
+To use Docker to create a container with Hyper-V isolation, use the `--isolation` parameter to set `--isolation=hyperv`.

 ```cmd
 docker run -it --isolation=hyperv mcr.microsoft.com/windows/servercore:ltsc2019 cmd